I’m not fat, I’m just a descendant of the vikings.

 I fit right in!

-We needed these bodies for winters spent at sea, preparing the pillage and plunder the next unexpecting nation’s refrigerators.
+We needed these bodies for winters spent at sea, preparing to pillage and plunder the next unexpecting nation’s refrigerators.
 Maybe all this history about vikings being raging, blood-thirsty people is missing one key fact – maybe, we were just hungry.

 My horned helmet is a crock of viking voodoo!